james-julius/keyword-research-tool/README.md

 **DataForSEO** (Keyword & SERP Data)
 - Sign up at: https://dataforseo.com/
-- Use your account username and password
+- Get your username and password
 - Note: This uses your login credentials, not an API key

 ### 2. Installation